 We all know what it feels like when we have a deep need or ache, and someone kindly reaches out to us—be it with the simplest of gestures (like making us a cup of tea, or buying us a pair of much-needed new shoes) to bigger helpful acts (like leaving a waitress a tip of several thousand dollars or giving someone a car).

 So when we're faced with life's challenges—in whatever shape, size, circumstances, and timing—remember to always strive to be a real friend to someone else, and adopt the role of being a loving daughter or son, mother or father, or grandparent, etc. to someone who doesn't have one (or have one living nearby).
-And even consider how you can help and serve as some kind of a minister or coach or counselor role in someone's life, even by simply offering a few kind words of encouragement and inspiration or assisting them with their physical needs.
+And even consider how you can help and serve as some kind of a human-rights advocate and minister or coach or counselor role in someone's life, even by simply offering a few kind words of encouragement and inspiration or assisting them with their physical needs.

 And at the same time, be sure to continually learn and study all you can, read, listen to, and seek out the inspirational words and teachings of others, because we need to constantly refuel ourselves and expand our minds.
 I personally find it helpful to saturate my mind (and thus my heart and emotions) with a wide range of teachings from the truths found in many of the world's different religions, as well as "life coaches" and other inspiring individuals from all walks of life, such as Jocko Willink, Tony Robbins, Susan Powter, and many others.